trailofbits/manticore/README.md

 Manticore supports binaries of the following formats, operating systems, and architectures.
 It has been primarily used on binaries compiled from C and C++.
+Examples of practical manticore usage are also [on github](https://github.com/trailofbits/manticore-examples).

 - OS/Formats: Linux ELF, Windows Minidump
 - Architectures: x86, x86_64, ARMv7 (partial)